-It is our opinion that there are some hormones used in hormone replacement therapy that are better than others.
+The data is now clear that there are some hormones used in hormone replacement therapy that are better than others.
 That starts with the type of hormone molecules that are used, either bioidentical or not-bioidentical, with our preference being bioidentical.

 Both Bioidentical Hormone Therapy (BHT) and Conventional Hormone Therapy (CHT) fall under the general umbrella of Hormone Replacement Therapy (HRT).
 The difference is how closely the hormone molecules used mirrors our own body's hormones.
+Namely we are talking about the type of estrogen and progesterone used.
 Bioidentical hormones are molecularly very similar to the hormones that our bodies naturally produce.
 Conventional hormones are mostly synthetically made or derived from biological sources such as horse urine and less-closely resemble our body’s own.

 Does this matter?
 Absolutely, each tiny change in structure changes how that molecule interacts within our body.
 Therefore, each type of hormone molecule has different benefits (efficacy) and risks (side effects) associated with it.